ionos-spectre/spectre-core/README.md

 The status of an `expect` can be either `failed` or `error`.

 If you don't want the run to end, when an error or failure occurs, wrap the code with `observe`.
 The result is available with `success?`.
-The value is `true`, if no exception occured within the block.
+The value is `true`, if no exception occurred within the block.

 ```ruby
 describe 'Hollow API' do